mathieualexhache/HID-Crescendo-Smartcard-Extractor/README.md

 - **Operating System**: Windows 10 or later (64-bit only).
 - **PowerShell**: PowerShell 7.x or later.
 - **Administrator privileges** are required to modify registry settings during installation (specifically, to enable smart card reader escape commands).
-- In order to send or receive **Escape commands** to a smart card reader using Microsoft’s CCID driver, you need to modify the Windows registry by adding a DWORD value called `EscapeCommandEnable` and setting it to a non-zero value.
+- In order to send or receivE [**Escape commands**](https://www.hidglobal.com/documents/omnikey-contact-smart-card-readers-software-developer-guide) to a smart card reader using Microsoft’s CCID driver, you need to modify the Windows registry by adding a DWORD value called `EscapeCommandEnable` and setting it to a non-zero value.
 This is required to ensure the smart card reader can handle Escape commands.
 The registry key for enabling Escape CCID commands is located at:
   `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\USB\VID_076B&PID_502A\<serial_number>\Device Parameters\WUDFUsbccidDriver`.

 ## Installation Instructions